fnrizzi/RomLTIData/accuracy/README.md

 - we consider a 1d parameter, the forcing period T in range (35, 65) (seconds)
 - the ROM pod are computed using only data from T=35, and T=65
-- we then randomly sample the range and check how accurate the ROM is
+- we randomly sample the range and check how accurate the ROM is
 - we also take two samples outside of the range to check how well ROM does with extrapolation

 - sampling for the FOM is done using 2 seconds
 - ricker wavelet for simulatin the source signal